 Required Time On Campus

 Students in the FNP program will be required to complete 1 virtual orientation and 4 immersions: 1 new student orientation, 2 immersions on campus in San Diego, and 2 virtual sessions that may be performed remotely.
-Students will come to campus 4 times during the 2 years of the program.
-All immersions are mandatory starting with a virtual orientation at the beginning of the program.
+Students will come to campus 2 times during the 2 years of the program for immersion.
+All immersions and orientations are mandatory.
 During the second year of the program there are 2 immersions (1 in San Diego and 1 virtual/remote) that are required for MSN 573 Advanced Health Assessment Across the Lifespan and Cultures Lab.
 Students will attend another immersion on campus during their clinical courses.
 The final immersion will be completed virtually in FNP596.
 All immersions and orientations are mandatory.
 The dates for all times on campus will be provided during orientation so students can plan accordingly for their time on campus.

 The Family Nurse Practitioner degree has program specific requirements for admission in addition to the general admission requirements.
 Applicants seeking admission into a Master of Science in Nursing program must have earned a Bachelor of Science Degree in Nursing or higher from a Commission on Collegiate Nursing Education (CCNE); Accreditation Commission for Education in Nursing (ACEN); National League for Nursing Accreditation Commission (NLNAC); or National League for Nursing Commission for Nursing Education Accreditation (CNEA) with a minimum GPA of 2.5.
 Official transcripts must be provided from all previously attended colleges and universities.
 Must hold a valid unrestricted, unencumbered RN license in the state where student resides.

 Applicants with foreign credentials must have coursework evaluated for equivalency by a member with NACES or

 AICE to that of a baccalaureate degree in nursing or higher.